Faces of men, hair of women: the locust plague of Revelation 9

 Lion’s teeth [vs. 8] picture a very ferocious attitude towards unbelievers.
 [2 Tim.
 3:1-3]

 Breastplates are associated with righteousness.
 [Eph.
-6:14] The locusts’ breastplates of iron defend them from truth, and reason.
+6:14] Their breastplates are a powerful reason for rejecting the claim by some that the locusts of the prophecy represent demons; instead they show that the locusts represent mortal humans.
+Why would demons need breastplates?
+The locusts’ breastplates of iron defend them from truth, and reason.
 Cruel hearts are hard to reach.

 “And the sound of their wings was as the sound of chariots of many horses running to battle.”
+The wings of the locusts may represent their interpretations of prophecy.
 Horses and chariots rushing to battle would make a loud, clattering sound, as chariot wheels rolled over stony ground.
-They generate lots of noise!
+Their controversies generate lots of noise!

 “On their heads were as it were crowns like gold.”
 Their crowns like gold suggest halos, shining circles above the heads of saints or medieval monarchs in religious paintings.